Lawsuit claims male nurse sexually assaulted 73-year-old patient at Grady

 The attorneys said a criminal investigation into the alleged incident is ongoing.

-The Source: Information for this article came from a release by Stewart Miller Simmons Trial Attorneys.
+The Source: Information for this article came from a release by Stewart Miller Simmons Trial Attorneys and a statement from Grady.
+This article has been updated since it was originally published to add new details and quotes following a press conference.